zero-ones-given/zero-ones-simulated/README.md

 - You can use one of the [pre built binaries](https://github.com/zero-ones-given/zero-ones-simulated/releases) (Windows, MacOS, Linux)
 - Alternatively you can build and run the Unity project
     - Double click the `MainScene` from the editor (assets/scenes/MainScene)
-    - If you run the project straight from the Unity editor, make sure to select 720x720 (or the resolution you've confiugred in the [configuration.json](configuration.json)) as your resolution
     - The built version expects a [configuration.json](configuration.json) file and a folder called Images in the same folder as the binary.
 You can copy them to the build folder from the root of the project.
 - Once the simulator is running, you can get the overhead video feed (in [MJPEG format](https://en.wikipedia.org/wiki/Motion_JPEG)) from: [http://localhost:8080](http://localhost:8080)
     - On some systems the standalone version can't output video while the Unity project is open